Membership Vote November, 1980

 Section 2: Specific Goals and Objectives .
 To accomplish the purposes stated in the mission statement, the APTC commits to specific goals and objectives as follows.

-(a) Provide regular forums for exchange of information and resources relevant to pre-doctoral practicum training and service in professional psychology (e.g., annual mid-year meeting, meetings at APA Convention, newsletter, Internet based information, email, and written communications).
+(a) Provide regular forums for exchange of information and resources relevant to pre-internship, doctoral-level practicum training, research, and service in professional psychology (e.g., annual mid-year meeting, meetings at APA Convention, newsletter, Internet based information, email, and written communications).

 (b) Promulgate administrative and practice recommendations for the professional operation of psychology training clinics.

-(c) Represent the views of psychology training clinic directors regarding pre-doctoral training and service in professional psychology to relevant organizations, such as the Council of Chairs of Training Councils, the APA Education Directorate, the APA Practice Directorate, and the Association of Psychology Postdoctoral and Internships Centers (APPIC).
+(c) Represent the views of psychology training clinic directors regarding doctoral-level training, research, and service in professional psychology to relevant organizations, such as the Council of Chairs of Training Councils, the APA Education Directorate, the APA Practice Directorate, and the Association of Psychology Postdoctoral and Internships Centers (APPIC).

 (d) Advocate for the financial and resource support of psychology training clinics in their respective academic communities.